membraneframework/membrane_demo/camera_to_hls/README.md

 CMAF header and segment files will be created in `output` directory along with HLS playlist files.

-To play the HLS stream you can just serve the content of `output` dir via regular HTTP server, e.g. by running in separate tab:
+To play the HLS stream you can just serve the content of `output` dir via regular HTTP server, e.g. by running in a separate terminal:

 ```bash
 python3 -m http.server 8000